bela-varga/short-writing-sorter/README.md

 ## What is the goal of this thing?

-I am a writer and, among other things, I write six-word-stories (in Hungarian, as [Béla, a gondolatébresztő](https://www.facebook.com/bela.a.gondolatebreszto/)).
+I am a writer and among other things I write six-word-stories (in Hungarian, as [Béla, a gondolatébresztő](https://www.facebook.com/bela.a.gondolatebreszto/)).

 I found hard to categorize hundreds of such short stories.
 There are questons like:
 - Have I already written similar or exactly this?